-It is the responsibility of all recipients of DSMZ cultures to ensure that the use of organisms received complies with the general requirements of the CBD and with any regulations drawn up by the country of origin of the culture and your own country.
+It is the responsibility of all recipients of DSMZ cultures to ensure that the use of organisms received complies with the general requirements of the CBD and the NP and with any regulations drawn up by the country of origin of the culture and your own country.
 In particular commercial uses of the cultures are not permitted unless duly negotiated with the country of origin.
 Additionally, with a view to traceability, passing on of cultures to third parties is not permitted.
-DSMZ accepts no responsibility for the breach of any requirements relating to the CBD.
+DSMZ accepts no responsibility for the breach of any requirements relating to the CBD or NP.

 Notice to Depositors

-As a consequence of ratification of the Convention on Biological Diversity (CBD) it is your responsibility as depositor to ensure the MGRs were collected in agreement with the country of origins' regulations (see for example ABS Clearing House) and that the deposit of the samples in an open collection does not infringe any national obligations.
+As a consequence of the coming into force of the CBD and its NP it is your responsibility as depositor to ensure that the microbial genetic resources were collected in agreement with the country of origins' regulations (see for example ABS Clearing House) and that the deposit of the samples in an open collection does not infringe any national obligations in your country.
 DSMZ will not accept deposits without disclosure of the country of origin (see DSMZ- accession form) and a respective documentation.
 For more details.